-If you are struggling with housing or financially due to losses caused by the Thomas, Hill or Woolsey Fires please provide us with some basic information and a disaster case manager from one of the Long Term Disaster Recovery Group partners will contact you to get you connected to the assistance you qualify for.
+We know that the challenges of recovery are not limited to the initial days and weeks following a disaster.
+If you are struggling with temporary housing costs, home repair/rebuild costs, replacing lost household items, or mental health support due to losses caused by the Thomas, Hill or Woolsey Fires please provide us with some basic information and a disaster case manager from one of the Long Term Disaster Recovery Group partners will contact you to get you connected to the assistance you qualify for.
 Phone and two-way text support is available in English and Spanish.
 To get started you can contact us in any of the following ways:

 VenturaCountyRecovers.org: This is the official page for the County of Ventura and the cities and unincorporated areas affected by the fire.
 Ventura County Recovers is intended to guide residents through the recovery process, regardless of the size of their loss.
 Information listed here includes articles about recovery programs and information published by various agencies.

 United Policyholders: a non-profit 501(c)(3) whose mission is to be a trustworthy and useful information resource and a respected voice for consumers of all types of insurance.
 They don't take money from insurance companies.
 They provide guidance on buying insurance and navigating claims.
 Woolsey fire claim assistance page of website: https://www.uphelp.org/blog/woolsey-fire-insurance-claim-help

 Local Love Project: An initiative of Totally Local VC, activates and organizes members of our community in the aftermath of a disaster within our 805 communities to provide relief and support to those affected by disaster.